 Influenced by opportunities to work in both national and provincial health care agencies, I seek to have impact on health systems and policy in practical and applied ways.
 My research on the impact of context on the use of evidence has included work with many jurisdictions and health care organizations in Canada and internationally, including the World Health Organization, the US Centers for Disease Control and Prevention, and a number of European cancer agencies.

 I have also worked with colleagues and graduate students to develop practical and user-friendly tools to support the sharing and spreading of health information, particularly the types of information that do not typically show up on traditional health research databases.
-These include the development of the Health Council of Canada’s Health Innovation Portal, the development of a quality improvement project repository for IDEAS (Improving and Driving Excellence Across Sectors – a quality improvement training program supported by the Ontario Ministry of Health and Long-Term Care), and contextual evidence search tools/services with Cancer Care Ontario.

 Cancer systems and particularly cancer screening policy are key areas of interest.
-I have led a number of studies that examine the impact of context on population-based screening decisions, including a project that consolidated 45 years of evolving approaches for guiding screening decisions into a new set of decision principles of screening.
+I have led a number of studies that examine the impact of context on population-based screening decisions, including a project that consolidated 50 years of evolving approaches for guiding screening decisions into a new set of decision principles for screening.
 This focus has influenced pan-Canadian discussions on improving approaches to making screening decisions across sectors and jurisdictions, including a Health Council of Canada sponsored deliberative dialogue hosted by the McMaster Health Forum.